 It's important to know what your audience wants and create something they'll want to give you their contact information for.

-One powerful way to do this is to create an offer on a popup that your visitors can take advantage of.
+One powerful way to do this is to create a pop-up offer that your visitors can take advantage of.
 You can collect emails while offering discounts to increase conversions and boost sales.

-Another tactic would be offering an eBook or larger content piece, where you generate leads interested in specific products or services.
+Another tactic would be to offer an eBook or larger content piece to generate leads interested in specific products or services.
 You can even redirect to a page with an embedded PDF document after you gather contact information from your visitor.

 3. Pay Attention to Your Form Location and Timing